 Department of Radio-Television-Film in the Moody College of Communication

-As one of Texas’s pride schools, the University of Texas at Austin is home to talented alumna Matthew McConaughey, where he is also an instructor in their advanced production classes.
-They also have one of the gigantic green screens aside from Hollywood’s production studios which can significantly help their visual editing effects.
+As one of Texas’s pride schools, the University of Texas at Austin is home to talented alumna Matthew McConaughey, who is also an instructor in their advanced production classes.
+They also have one of the gigantic green screens aside from Hollywood’s production studios which can significantly help their visual editing techniques and motion picture effects.

 Roy H. Park School of Communications

 Located in New York, the school’s Film Studies program has diversified not only in film but also in photography and visual arts.

 One of the best things that their program offers is a summer internship in Italy that exposes students to different photography techniques, critical analysis, and film analysis.
 They also encourage international film screenings to promote diverse cultures and ethnicities in film concepts.

 When it comes to resources for films and documentaries, the College of Film and the Moving Image has a vast library of valuable cinematic files for a deep understanding in film studies.